Sarath191181208/FileShare/docs/developer_doc.md

 ## What is `.tmux` ?
 It is just a simple bash script to init the project to initialize tmux with the docker config and other dev tools easily rather than creating them one by one

+## What's **version** in user model

+We’ve included a **version** number column, which we will increment each time a user record is updated.
+This will allow us to use optimistic locking to prevent race conditions when updating user records, in the same way that we did with movies earlier in the book.